riley-wilson/rw_blog/_posts/2022-12-15-Party-seeking.md

 title: Party Seeking
 ---

 *Seth and Evan have returned home from their first year of college.
-Despite high school [hijinks](https://en.wikipedia.org/wiki/Superbad), they've found the tertiary social scene difficult: the weekly ragers they envisioned never materialized.
+Despite high school [hijinks](https://en.wikipedia.org/wiki/Superbad), they've found the tertiary social scene difficult: weekly ragers never materialized.
 In the last year, they've only attended three parties between them.*

 **Seth**: I don't understand it.
 There are parties everywhere in college but I can't get invited to any of them.